-The two pin DC SOL connector provides a connection to the Copeland UltraTech second stage compressor solenoid (see Figure 14).
+The two pin DC SOL connector provides a connection to the Copeland UltraTech second stage compressor solenoid (Figure 13, page 28).
 This 24VDC solenoid is internal to the compressor and will not operate properly if 24VAC is applied to the compressor solenoid terminals.